padogrid/bundle-hazelcast-4n5-cluster-session-wan/README.md

 ## Installing Bundle

-Install the bundles as workspace by executing one of the following:
+Install the bundles as a workspace by executing one of the following:

 ```bash
 # To run